<img src="https://api.socedo.com/trk/3sBnW" alt="" width="1" height="1" style="display:none">

 7. Create a Content Calendar

 Yes, the quality of your content is very important for your site’s SEO performance.
-However, how often you publish the content while maintaining their quality is also extremely important so Google (and the other search engines) can properly understand that your site is indeed relevant for the topic.
+However, how often you publish the content while maintaining its quality is also extremely important so Google (and the other search engines) can adequately understand that your site is indeed relevant to the topic.

-If you are just starting out, you can plan something like publishing content once per week and go from there.
-However, ideally, you should plan a 6-month worth of content calendar (or if you can, a year’s worth) consisting of what, when, and where (channel of publication) to publish the content.
-The more details you can put on your content calendar, the easier you can execute your content marketing (and thus, your SEO).
+If you are starting, you can plan something like publishing content once per week and go from there.
+However, ideally, you should plan a 6-month content calendar (or, if you can, a year’s worth) consisting of what, when, and where (channel of publication) to publish the content.
+The more details you can put on your content calendar, the easier you can execute your content marketing and SEO.

-While SEO is going to be more challenging in 2020 and in the years to come, it is still very doable to achieve great SEO results as long as you follow a defined plan and don't lose sight of creating quality content.
-It’s very important to maintain consistency throughout the whole SEO campaign: publish content around your core strategy, evaluate your progress, and re-optimize when necessary.
+While SEO will be more challenging, achieving great results is still very doable as long as you follow a defined plan and don't lose sight of creating quality content.
+Maintaining consistency throughout the SEO campaign is crucial: publish content around your core strategy, evaluate your progress, and re-optimize when necessary.

 If you want to see how your website's SEO results compare to your competition, you can also get your free SEO report card.